 Removes the part of a filled object that is hidden.
-It removes any strokes and does not merge objects of the same color.
+Removes any strokes and doesn't merge objects of the same color.

 Removes the part of a filled object that is hidden.
-It removes any strokes and merges any adjoining or overlapping objects filled with the same color.
+Removes any strokes and merges any adjoining or overlapping objects filled with the same color.